Kumarsatyam1/Kumarsatyam1/README.md

 - 👋 Hi, I’m @Kumarsatyam1
+- Ongoing Project:
+ 1) Integration of an Amarisoft 5G Base Station and the 5G Core Implementation Free5GC
+ 2) Development of 5G stand-alone network environment with network slicing using open5GS and UERANSIM (completed)
 - 👀 I’m interested in Networking (Routing & Switching) Done CISCO CCNA(R&S)
 - 🌱 I’m currently learning Python, CCNA, CCNP
 - 💞️ I’m looking to collaborate on networking stuff, some code for automation